tradecoder/regex/README.md

 ### Using `g` and `i` flag together
 This will search for multiple match (global) and case insensitive (ignoreCase).

+Just add `gi` at the end of the regex.

 ```javascript
 let myText = "Yes, it is, yes, it works";
 let myRegex = /Yes/gi;